 Actual Duration of the 14-day Stay Home Notice

 The immigration officer also clarified to me what the 14-day stay-home notice actually meant in terms of duration.
 It is not exactly 14-days as I initially thought.
 The day you land is considered Day 0.
 This “partial day” is actually not counted and you have to serve 14 full days after that in order to fulfill your stay-home notice.
 For instance, if you arrive at 10AM on March 19, your stay-home notice will only end 3rd April at midnight instead of 10AM of 2nd April.

 I received quite a number of questions about my food supply at home and whether this is provided for by the government.
-For stay-home notice, the food supply is self-funded which I think is only fair.
+For stay-home notice at one’s own place of residence, the food supply is self-funded which I think is only fair.
 The stay-home notice does not totally prohibit one from directly facing other people but minimizing contact is suggested.
 It does not require isolation so if you live with other family members, you can ask them to buy for you.
 If you live alone, you can engage in a delivery service.

 - Where the one serving stay-home notice has to click on a link to register one’s GPS whenever he/she receives an automated SMS from ICA.

 - ICA may also call directly and ask one to send over images of one’s surroundings as proof of serving the notice.